Ugly American (pejorative): Politics

-The term appeared within a few years of publication of the book The Ugly American.
-In 1964, U.S. President Lyndon B. Johnson used it in his Great Society speech.

 In May 2008, the US House sub-committee passed a bill (House Resolution 4080) that would allow more foreign fashion models to work in the United States, and was subsequently dubbed the "ugly American bill".
 George W. Bush was often referred to as "The Ugly American" in part because of his stance on foreign policies.
 In 2007, Presidential hopeful John McCain outlined a series of measures to roll back Bush policies and counter the "ugly American" image.
-Numerous opinion pieces have accused President Donald Trump of behaving in a way that fits the “Ugly American” stereotype, including in The New York Times, The Washington Post, Forbes, The Nation, Financial Times, and The Sydney Morning Herald.
+Numerous opinion pieces have accused President Donald Trump of behaving in a way that fits the “Ugly American” stereotype, including in The New York Times, The Washington Post, Forbes, The Nation, Financial Times, The Sydney Morning Herald. and the Financial Post.

 Popular culture

 The "ugly American" tourist stereotype has been heavily depicted in films, with characters such as Sheriff J.W.
 Pepper in The Man with the Golden Gun, the Griswald family in National Lampoon's European Vacation, and Ralph Jones in King Ralph.
 The 2004 film EuroTrip was originally slated to be named "The Ugly Americans" due to its depiction of stereotypical American tourists in Europe.
 The producers changed the title shortly before its release.
 A study carried out in 2002 revealed that Hollywood also contributes to the "Ugly American" image.
 The study found that the more access other countries had to American programs, the higher their negative attitudes toward Americans tended to be.

 The 2008 black comedy film In Bruges has the two protagonists, Irish hitmen hiding out in the Belgian city of Bruges, encounter obese American tourists who fit the "ugly American" stereotype, being crude, ignorant, loud and boorish.
-The movie Sex and the City 2 has been cited as a typical portrayal of the "ugly American" image, where Samantha, one of four best girlfriends, makes fun of Middle Eastern culture and women in traditional dress during a visit to the United Arab Emirates.
+The movie Sex and the City 2 has been cited as a typical portrayal of the "ugly American" image, where Samantha makes fun of Middle Eastern culture and women in traditional dress during a visit to the United Arab Emirates.

 The Simpsons episode "The Regina Monologues" had the Simpson family getting into all sorts of trouble in England due to their boorish behavior, which results from ignorance of and unconcern for the local culture.